SandorIsVibe/WebDev2_Calculator/README.md

 # WebDev2_Calculator
-Basic calculator using HTML and JS
+Basic calculator using HTML and JavaScript

  You can see the progress on my Medium profile. https://medium.com/@sandor_clegane_programmer/day-3-web-dev-2-21924f89fc4b